BoevaLab/CanSig/docs/preprocessing.rst

 - `Mes`: he mesenchymal cell-like properties (Mes) program consisted of genes such as VIM and SPARC and showed activation of epithelial-mesenchymal transition (EMT) and angiogenesis pathways.
 - `Oxd`: Finally, the oxidative stress or detoxification (Oxd) program was characterized by the expression of multiple peroxidases and reductases (e.g., GPX2 and AKR1C1) involved in the defense against oxidative damage.

-.. todo:: This needs to be adapted for the tutorial.
+Scoring known signatures is an optional step and CanSig can function without.
+However, by using known signatures one can assess the quality of the low dimensional representation found in the next step by the model, in addition to using convergence metrics.
+We therefore recommend to try using known signatures for the cancer type studied for better interpretability of the results.

 Furthermore, the CNV profile of each cell is stored in `adata.obsm["X_cnv"]`.
+Each row in `adata.obsm["X_cnv"]` corresponds to a cell and each column represents a gene.
+The genes are sorted by their position in the chromosome.

+.. note:: Since the CNVs inferred by InferCNV are highly correlated we only store the CNVs
+    for every 10th gene to save memory.
+The number of genes skipped is controlled by the `step` parameter in `preprocessing`.

 In addition to the AnnData object, `preprocessing` also generates plots for each sample to assess the quality of the data and the split into malignant and